sapporo-wes/sapporo-service/README.md

 ### Docker

-You can also launch sapporo with Docker.
+You can also launch the sapporo-service with Docker.
-In order to use Docker-in-Docker (DinD), you have to mount `docker.sock`, `/tmp`, etc.
+To use Docker-in-Docker (DinD), you must mount `docker.sock`, `/tmp`, etc.

 ```bash
 # Launch